BelleGarlick/Eclair/docs/elements/custom/progress.md

+_elements.custom.progress_
 ### .color
-Sets the colour of the progress bar
+Sets the colour of the progress bar.
 **args**:
 - _color: Can be either a string, an eclair State or eclair Color.
 ```javascript